The 2026 commercial training boom: A bold strategy for growth

 Instead of retreating into defensive positions or waiting for market conditions to improve, companies are actively building their commercial capabilities to pursue new opportunities.
 But what's driving this significant investment in sales capabilities, and what does it tell us about the changing nature of business growth?

-Redefining sales skills in an AI-driven world
+Redefining commercial skills in an AI-driven world

 However, this technological transformation hasn't diminished the importance of soft skills needed for sales, but rather the opposite.
 While AI and automation can enhance sales processes, the ability to build relationships, understand complex customer needs, and craft tailored solutions remains fundamentally human.
 This realization is pushing organizations to increase their investment in sales training, recognizing this human element as a key differentiator that will sharpen their competitive edge, and help drive revenue in a challenging global economy.